 Final Expense insurance doesn’t remove the task of planning the funeral, but it can alleviate the burden on your family of covering funeral costs — and an array of other expenses.
 Your family can decide how to dispense the money, which can be used for unpaid bills, medical expenses, and even college tuition for children or grandchildren.
 If they choose to use it for your funeral, they can make arrangements with any funeral home.

-What makes Great Western’s Final Expense insurance plans stand out?
+What makes GWIC’s Final Expense insurance plans stand out?

-Great Western makes qualifying for Final Expense insurance straightforward and easy by offering two whole life plans: Guaranteed Assurance and Assurance Plus.
+GWIC makes qualifying for Final Expense insurance straightforward and easy by offering two whole life plans: Assurance Plus and Guaranteed Assurance.

 Guaranteed Assurance** provides coverage with absolutely no underwriting and no health questions to answer.